 Paimonsays posted the video on January 28 and has already accumulated over 7 million views and 1 million likes.
 In it, they post the following text, while playing an eerie song, fitting for the horror of the experience they share:

 “While you were under anesthesia we brought some students in to do a pelvic exam, don’t worry it was just so they could learn.”

 The implication in this video is that while under general anesthesia, Paimonsays’ doctor brought an unspecified number of medical students into the room and performed a pelvic exam without their consent.

-The video sparked heated discussion online about pelvic exams under anesthesia – and a shocking number of people came forward to discuss their own horrific experiences with this egregious breach of patient consent.
+The video sparked heated discussion online about pelvic exams under anesthesia – and a shocking number of people came forward to discuss their pelvic exam horror stories.
+It became apparent quickly that an unfathomable number of women have experiences with this egregious breach of patient consent.